Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     - If your residence permit expires soon, ask for a *[[Fiktionsbescheinigung]]*[^23]
 3. Attach *all* required documents for your residence permit application.
 Complete applications are processed faster.[^23]
 4. Send your email and wait for a response.
 It can take a few months.
+5. They will review your documents and give you an appointment.
+You must go there in person to finish your application.[^12]

 The *Ausländerbehörde* can take days, weeks or months to answer.[^4] It depends on how urgent your situation is, and how complete your application is.

 If you send all your documents, it counts as a residence permit application.
+This usually means that you can stay in Germany until they make a decision, even if your [residence permit](/glossary/Aufenthaltstitel) expires.

 **[If your visa expires soon ↓](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon)**